Pure sine wave. The simplest waveform with no harmonics.

 Voice

 Doux is a polyphonic synthesizer with up to 32 simultaneous voices.
 By default, each event allocates a new voice automatically.
 When a voice finishes (envelope reaches zero), it is freed and recycled.
-The voice parameter lets you take manual control over voice allocation, enabling parameter updates on active voices (e.g., pitch slides with glide) or retriggering with reset.
+The voice parameter lets you take manual control over voice allocation, enabling parameter updates on active voices or retriggering with reset.

 voice